stereolabs/zed-hub-examples/README.md

 ## What are the available ZED Hub features explained in these tutorials:

 - Live stream : How to display your camera's live video feed in the ZED Hub interface
-- Telemetry : How to upload and store any kind of data in order to analyses and display it later
+- Telemetry : How to upload and store any kind of data in order to analyze and display it later
 - Application parameters: How to define parameters to your application, settable in the ZED Hub interface
 - Remote functions: How to define and call a remote function
 - Custom stream : How to replace your live camera stream by images of your choice